Mornor/ml-auto-subtitles/README.md

 Transcribe creates a `.write_access_check_file.temp` at the root of the Bucket in which its end-result will be uploaded.
 This means that the `parse_transcribe_result` Lambda will be triggered by the creation of this file and will try to parse it, resulting in an error (since the Lambda expects a `.json` file, resulting from the Transcribe Job). <br />
 The solution was to trigger this Lambda when a file was uploaded to the root of the Bucket *AND* that this file ends with `.json` (using the `suffix` feature).

-- Transcribe and key path
+- Transcribe and key path <br />
-My initial plan was to only use one bucket for everything. <br />
+My initial plan was to only use one Bucket for everything. <br />
 However Transcribe does not allow to specify a key path to use to upload its end-result (otherwise I would have used the already deployed `app_bucket`, and upload the final result under something like `/results`).
 Only a Bucket can be specified in The Transcribe job.
 I could have used the `app_bucket` and uploads the results at its roots, but I think this breaks the logic of having dir-like structure in this Bucket. <br />
 The solution I choose was to create another Bucket (`transcribe_result_bucket`) to hold the end-result of the Transcribe job.